raga70/binpicking/README.md

     - camera_intr_filename: Path to a camera intrinsics file (.intr file generated with BerkeleyAutomation’s perception package).

  Ofcourse we will create our own policy runner soon

+#### DEV info

+searches for .npy deapth maps in AffixData/npy-pointCloud optional segmasks can be provided at AffixData/segmask    the segmask shoud have exatly the same fileName as the .npy but have a file extension of .png